 - Look for a deep conditioner with all natural and/or organic ingredients or as close to natural/organic as possible.

-- There are certain kinds of key ingredients that contribute significantly to helping dry/damaged hair recover such as water (aqua), hydrolyzed keratin, proteins like oat protein, silk protein, soy protein and wheat protein, amino acids, natural oils, butters, panthenol and natural herbs.
+- There are certain kinds of key ingredients that contribute significantly to helping dry/damaged hair recover such as water (aqua), hydrolyzed keratin, proteins like oat protein, silk protein, soy protein and wheat protein, amino acids, natural oils, butter, panthenol and natural herbs.

 - Be wary of deep conditioners that contain cones, sulphates, mineral oil, petrolatum, parabens and drying alcohols.
 There are some exceptions if the ingredient is low on the ingredient list, which means only a small amount is in the product.
 Either way, focus on how your hair reacts to it.

-- In all cases, an excellent deep conditioner should provide moisture, shine, elasticity, strength, shine, slip, softness and smoothness.
+- In all cases, an excellent deep conditioner should provide moisture, shine, elasticity, strength, shine, slip, softness, and smoothness.